Rice-MECE-Capstone-Projects/Hydra/CORE_VERIFICATION/TOP_CORE/README.md

 # Expanding the Environment

-The environment is intentionally modular and designed for extension.
+The verification framework is intentionally modular and designed to support incremental expansion as the processor RTL evolves.

+The current structure separates:
+- DUT integration
+- interfaces
+- scoreboards
+- golden behavioral models
+- coverage collection
+- memory infrastructure
+- program generation

+This allows new functionality to be added with minimal disruption to existing infrastructure.

 Possible expansions include:
 - additional scoreboards